jerryc05/Hello-Object-Detection/README.md

 7. Replace the value of `label_map_path` under section `train_input_reader` with the path of training label map `.pbtxt`file.

-8. Replace the value of `num_examples` with the number of images to train.
+8.  *OPTIONAL: Replace the value of `num_examples` with the number of images to eval.*

 9. Replace the value of `input_path` under section `eval_input_reader` with the path of eval TFRecord file.